sparkfun/gator_color/README.md

 Repository Contents
 -------------------
-* **/Firmware** - Example code used in the gator:color.
+* **/Firmware** - Example code used with the gator:color.
 While they are compiled HEX codes, you can modify the example code once they are imported into MakeCode editor.
 * **/Hardware** - Eagle design files (.brd, .sch)
 * **/Production** - Production panel files (.brd)